Skip to content

 On Adobe Commerce Cloud, the build phase runs before Magento is fully installed, so this file cannot be generated during deployment.
 The solution is to commit app/etc/hyva-themes.json to your repository after generating it locally.
 Without this file, the Tailwind build process will not find the required source files and the stylesheet compilation will fail.

-Tailwind v4 introduces the @source directive for automatic content path discovery, which respects .gitignore patterns when determining which files to scan.
-The default Adobe Commerce Cloud .gitignore uses an "allow-list" approach that breaks this feature.
+Tailwind v4 introduces the @source directive for automatic content path discovery in source CSS files.
+This directive respects .gitignore patterns when determining which files to scan for Tailwind classes.
+Adobe Commerce Cloud's default .gitignore file uses an "allow-list" approach that conflicts with Tailwind v4's source path resolution, causing build failures.

-Adobe Commerce Cloud's default .gitignore starts with a wildcard * to ignore all files, then selectively un-ignores specific files and directories.
-Tailwind v4 interprets this pattern literally: because * matches everything including the vendor/ directory, Tailwind cannot access parent theme files such as vendor/hyva-themes/magento2-default-theme.
+Adobe Commerce Cloud's default .gitignore file starts with a wildcard * pattern to ignore all files, then selectively un-ignores specific files and directories using ! negation patterns.
+This allow-list approach creates a problem for Tailwind v4: the initial * pattern matches everything including the vendor/ directory, and Tailwind v4 interprets this literally when resolving @source paths.

-Replace the Adobe Commerce Cloud .gitignore with a "deny-list" approach that explicitly lists files and directories to ignore, rather than ignoring everything by default.
-Use the standard Magento 2 .gitignore as a starting point.
+Replace the Adobe Commerce Cloud .gitignore file with a "deny-list" approach that explicitly lists files and directories to ignore, rather than ignoring everything by default and then selectively un-ignoring paths.
+Use the standard Magento 2 .gitignore as a starting point, which lists specific paths to ignore (generated files, caches, IDE files) without using a catch-all wildcard at the beginning.

-This approach allows Tailwind v4's @source directive to correctly resolve paths while still excluding generated files and vendor dependencies from version control.
+This deny-list approach allows Tailwind v4's @source directive to correctly resolve vendor paths for parent theme files while still excluding generated files and build artifacts from version control.